Cintas Corporation (CTAS) CEO Scott Farmer on Q2 2021 Results - Earnings Call Transcript

 Todd Schneider

 Thank you, Mike.
 As Scott stated, COVID-19 remains a significant disruption to the economy.
 Every business in the U.S and Canada has been impacted.
-Many of our customers that have remained open are not yet operating at the same level of business as before the pandemic started, because the virus has negative impact on health and the economy.
+Many of our customers that have remained open are not yet operating at the same level of business as before the pandemic started because of the virus has negative impact on health and the economy.

 Our employee partners continue to work with urgency to offset these headwinds.
 Over the past couple of quarters, we've provided some examples of their interactions with both new and existing customers to give a better understanding.
-Many of those examples highlighted customers in the industries of healthcare, education and state and local government and products and services including scrubs, and sanitizer service and masks.
+Many of those examples highlighted customers in the industries of healthcare, education, and state and local government and products and services including scrubs, hand sanitizer service and masks.

-For the second quarter of the fiscal year, the amount of Uniform Rental and Facility Services new business sold to health care, education and government customers is double the amount in the prior year period.
-And the amount of First Aid, Fire and Other new business sold to customers in health care, education and government is 6x the amount sold in the same period last year.
+For the second quarter of the fiscal year, the amount of Uniform Rental and Facility Services new business sold to healthcare, education, and government customers is double the amount in the prior-year period.
+And the amount of First Aid, Fire, and Other new business sold to customers in healthcare, education, and government is 6x the amount sold in the same period last year.
 Some of this new business is reoccurring and some may not repeat.
 Nevertheless, the results are really impressive.

 Also, the number of scrub dispensing machines installed in our first two quarters doubled last year's number, and since the virus appeared, our employee partners that provided businesses with over 350,000 hand sanitizer dispensers and over 125 million masks.
 I’m truly in awe of the accomplishments of our team in this challenging time.
 And I'm excited about the opportunities for Cintas post pandemic which seems to be finally appearing on the horizon.